How to stream the 2020 Oscars online

-The Oscars are a couple of days away, taking place at the Dolby Theatre in Hollywood on Feb.
+Its Oscars day and the ceremony is just hours away, taking place at the Dolby Theatre in Hollywood on Feb.
 9. All the other major awards shows are behind us (get your 100% accurate Oscars predictions here), so it's time to prepare for how to watch or stream the awards show online.

 Or you can boycott the Oscars entirely, depending on how you feel about the lack of diversity in major acting categories and best director (Greta Gerwig was sadly snubbed).